TarinaBucket/Noctalia/README.md

-# Noctalia
+# Before I upload here.
-This repository will be for my noctalia configurations on niri.
-I'll do some hyprland ones when I get bored.
+I will do it when I stop using my real name on these configurations.